JohnLockwood/johnlockwood.github.io/README.md

 hide_footer: true
 ---

-# Jupyter and the Python Data Stack

-ParticleWave is a Charlotte Based consulting firm which specializes in data analysis, data engineering, and scientific and numerical computing.
+ParticleWave is a Charlotte Based consulting firm which specializes in data analysis, data engineering, and cloud DevOps.

-We provide staff augmentation for data analysts to companies in the greater Charlotte area.
+We provide direct staff augmentation and consulting services to our clients.

 <!--
 You can use the [editor on GitHub](https://github.com/JohnLockwood/johnlockwood.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.